Vaibhav-Git00/TeamTrack-Backend/backend/README.md

-# Team Collaboration & Mentorship Platform - Backend
+# Team Collaboration & Mentorship Platform

 ## Overview
 This is the backend API for the Team Collaboration & Mentorship Platform built with Node.js, Express.js, and MongoDB.